How to Do Payroll in Ohio: What Every Employer Needs to Know

 - You employed agricultural workers and paid $20,000 or more in cash during any quarter of the current or previous calendar year

-- You are a nonprofit organization exempt from income tax under federal law but employ more than four people at any one day within each of the 20 or more calendar weeks of any calendar year
+- You are a nonprofit organization exempt from income tax under federal law but employ more than four people on any one day within each of the 20 or more calendar weeks of any calendar year

 - You employed domestic workers and paid $1,000 or more in cash for domestic services in any quarter of the current or preceding calendar year